zackurben/zackurben.github.io/blog/_posts/2017-08-18-intro-to-automated-testing-with-jest.md

 ### Writing Tests
 ---

-To get started with writing tests, it should be known that Jest will look for 3 pre-defined patterns to test code.
-Any files in the `__test__` folder and files ending in `.test.js` or `spec.js` will auto-magically be picked up by jest.
+Before getting started with the first test, it should be known that Jest will look for 3 predefined patterns to test code.
+Any files in the `__test__` folder and files ending in `.test.js` or `.spec.js` will auto-magically be picked up by jest.

 >Note: You can configure any location using the [testMatch configuration](http://facebook.github.io/jest/docs/en/configuration.html#testmatch-array-string) setting.

 <br>
 For simplicity, I've created a root level file called `index.test.js`, to test my `index.js` file.
 The names are not required to match, but speaking for anyone who may touch your code, please _make them match_.
-To write your first test, you dont need to import any assertion libraries or additional utilities, simply write code using the simple test and assertion syntax.
+To write the first test, forget about importing any assertion libraries or additional utilities, simply write code using the simple test and assertion syntax.
 The test syntax is as follows:

 ```javascript
 'use strict';